Think Before You Act: Decision Transformers with Working Memory: Additional Experiments

-In this section, we conduct an ablation study of LoRA-based memory adaptor.
-We substitute LoRA adaptor with hyper-networks.
+In this section, we conduct an ablation study of the LoRA-based memory adaptor.
+We substitute the LoRA adaptor with hyper-networks.
 Specifically, the parameters of the memory module are generated from hyper-networks.
 This approach is based on \cite{DBLP:conf/iclr/OswaldHSG20}, where hyper-networks take task-related information as input and generate the corresponding networks for the downstream MLP.
 We use the same approach and generate parameters that are conditioned on two types of inputs: the task embedding from the task encoder and the sequence embeddings from the Transformer module.

-To generate task embeddings, we adopt the same idea from PDT \citep{DBLP:conf/icml/XuSZLZTG22}, which demonstrates that a small part of trajectories can represent the task-related information.
-We further extend this idea to fully extract the task information.
-To achieve this goal, we use a Neural Networks (NNs) as a task encoder.
-Specifically, this task encoder is implemented as a transformer encoder-like structure \cite{DBLP:conf/nips/VaswaniSPUJGKP17}.
+To generate task embeddings, we adopt the same idea from PDT \citep{DBLP:conf/icml/XuSZLZTG22}, demonstrating that a small part of trajectories can represent task-related information.
+We further extend this idea to extract the task information fully.
+To achieve this goal, we use a Neural Network as a task encoder.
+Specifically, this task encoder is implemented as a Transformer encoder-like structure \cite{DBLP:conf/nips/VaswaniSPUJGKP17}.
 We first formulate the first $i$ steps of collected trajectories $\tau_{0:i} = (s_0,a_0,r_0,\cdots,s_i,a_i,r_i)$ as a task specific information.
 The task trajectory $\tau_{0:i}$ is treated as a sequence of inputs to the task encoder.
 The output of the task encoder is a task embedding $e_{task}\in \mathbb{R}^d$, where $d$ is the dimension of the embedding.

-Then, we concatenate the task embedding and sequence embedding $e=[e_{task};e_{seq}]$ and input them to the hyper-networks.
+Then, we concatenate the task embedding and sequence embedding $e=[e_{task};e_{\text{seq}}]$ and input them to the hyper-networks.
 Specifically, we define the hyper-network as a function of $f_{\omega}(\cdot)$ parameterized by $\omega$.
 The output $\Theta=f_{\omega}(e)$ is a set of parameters for the memory module.